Rizato/gastown-docker-macos/README.md

 - **Non-root execution**: Runs as the `node` user, not root
 - **Minimal sudo**: Passwordless sudo granted only for `/usr/local/bin/network-sandbox.sh`
 - **Capability-limited**: Requires only `NET_ADMIN` capability (for iptables)
-- **No persistent state**: Clone fresh per project for full isolation

 ### What's Blocked (Strict Mode)